sampsyo/home/_drafts/fpgaabstraction.md

 What is an FPGA?

-I think the architecture community doesn’t have a consensus answer.
+I don’t think the architecture community has a consensus definition.
 Let’s entertain three possible answers:

 **Definition 1:** *An FPGA is a bunch of transistors that you can wire up to make any circuit you want.* It’s like a breadboard at nanometer scale.
-Having an FPGA is like taping out a chip, but you only need to buy one chip to build lots of different designs---but you take an efficiency penalty in exchange.
+Having an FPGA is like taping out a chip, but you only need to buy one chip to build lots of different designs---and you take an efficiency penalty in exchange.

 I don’t like this answer.
 It’s neither literally true nor a solid metaphor for how people actually use FPGAs.

 It’s not literally true because of course you don’t literally rewire an FPGA---it’s actually a 2D grid of lookup tables connected by a routing network, with some arithmetic units and memories thrown in for good measure.
-FPGAs do a pretty good job of faking arbitrary circuits, but they really are faking it, just like any software circuit emulator.
+FPGAs do a pretty good job of faking arbitrary circuits, but they really are faking it, in the same way that a software circuit emulator fakes it.

-The answer doesn’t work metaphorically either because it oversimplifies the way people actually use FPGAs.
+The answer doesn’t work metaphorically because it oversimplifies the way people actually use FPGAs.
-The other two definitions will do a better job of describing the usefulness of FPGAs.
+The next two definitions will do a better job of describing what FPGAs are for.

 **Definition 2:** *An FPGA is a cheaper alternative to making a custom chip, for prototyping and lower-volume production.* If you’re building a router, you can avoid the immense cost of taping out a new chip for it and instead ship an off-the-shelf FPGA programmed with the functionality you need.
 Or if you’re designing a CPU, you can use an FPGA as a prototype: you can build a real, bootable system around it for testing and snazzy demos before you ship the design off to a fab.